Harvey Guzzini Toledo table lamp – 1970s Catalogue Picture – Second Version

 Designer: Luigi Massoni (1930 – 2013).

 Other versions: This Harvey Guzzini Toledo table lamp is a first edition.
 The second edition is made different and it has a chrome base.
-Also made with a white lampshade.
+It is also made with a white lampshade.
 An orange lampshade with a white base and a white lampshade with an orange base also exists.
 Possibly also made in other forms as the one with a different lampshade below.
-The lampshade was also used for a pendant lamp, it named Cabras, you can find it over here.
+The lampshade was also used for a pendant lamp named Cabras, you can find it over here.

 The lampshade is degrading orange (light to dark orange) on the outside, complete white on the inside.
 Harvey Guzzini wanted to create the incamiciato effect, the same way many Murano glass lamps are made.
 It is made this way to give white light below and to distribute the light evenly.